is an artist that does seemingly straight Cover Version

 - There's "RC on the Air" off of Vida la Vodka, which is a collection of all of Dick's radio appearances.

-- I'd Like a Virgin has a hidden track where a covered band calls up the band to congratulate them, a Mexican hotel owner offering Dick and the band some free rooms at a hotel... and Dick asking for some donkeys, Dick hitting the microphone with his dick, and asking a woman to open her legs.
+- I'd Like a Virgin has a hidden track where a covered band calls up the band to congratulate them, a Mexican hotel owner offering Dick and the band some free rooms at a hotel... and Dick asking for some donkeys, Dick hitting the microphone with his dick, and asking a woman to open her legs during a concert.
 OK Bartender inserts random drunken messages left by fans on Dick's phone between songs.

 - Sophisticated as Hell: His charming, smooth demeanor contrasts with the songs he covers.